 Added sugars are defined as sugars that are added to foods as an ingredient during preparation, processing, or at the table.
-Added sugars do not include naturally occurring sugars such as lactose present in milk and fructose present in fruits.
-Examples of added sugars include brown sugar, cane sugar, confectioners' sugar, granulated sugar, dextrose, white sugar, corn syrup and corn syrup solids, molasses, honey, and all types of syrups such as maple syrup, table syrups, and pancake syrup.
-Appendix 1 lists added sugars included in FPED.
+Added sugars do not include naturally occurring sugars such as lactose present in milk and fructose present in whole or cut fruit and 100% fruit juice.
+Examples of added sugars include brown sugar, cane sugar, confectioners' sugar, granulated sugar, dextrose, white sugar, corn syrup and corn syrup solids, fruit juice concentrates, honey, molasses, and all types of syrups such as maple syrup, table syrups, and pancake syrup.